Panama lawyer at center of data leak denounces attack on privacy

 The law firm said in a separate statement published by the Guardian: “It appears that you have had unauthorized access to proprietary documents and information taken from our company and have presented and interpreted them out of context.”

-“The files were obtained from an anonymous source by the German newspaper Sueddeutsche Zeitung, which shared them with the International Consortium of Investigative Journalists (ICIJ).”

-“The ICIJ then shared them with a large network of international partners, including the Guardian,” the spokeswoman said by email.
-“Mossack Fonseca was contacted prior to publication and we have published their response in full.”

-Panama’s government said in a statement on Sunday that it would cooperate with any eventual judicial proceeding relating to the allegations in the report.
+Panama’s government said in a statement on Sunday that it will cooperate with any eventual judicial proceeding relating to the allegations in the report.

-Reporting by Elida Moreno; Additional reporting by Guy Faulconbridge in London; Writing by David Alire Garcia; Editing by Simon Gardner, Mary Milliken and Alison Williams